Pluralsight: History

 In April 2018, Pluralsight filed for an initial public offering.
 On May 17, 2018, the company opened on the NASDAQ exchange at a $15 share price, and closed its first day of trading at $20.

 The company raised $456 million from investors with a secondary public offering in March 2019.

 In 2020, Pluralsight had 18,000 corporate clients which includes 70% of Fortune 500 companies.

 In December 2020, Pluralsight announced it would be acquired by private equity firm Vista Equity Partners for $3.5 billion.
-Regulatory approval is expected in the first half of 2021, and Pluralsight would no longer be publicly traded.
+Regulatory approval was expected in the first half of 2021, and Pluralsight would no longer be publicly traded.

 In April 2021, Vista Equity Partners successfully completed its acquisition of Pluralsight for $22.50 per share.

+In April 2024, co-founder Aaron Skonnard was succeeded as chief executive officer by Chris Walters.

 In May 2024, Vista Equity Partners announced they had written off the entire value of Pluralsight.
 That July, the company announced that it would move its headquarters from Draper, Utah to Westlake, a Dallas suburb in North Texas, and reduce its workforce by 17%.
 In August, lenders, led by Blue Owl and Ares Management, took full ownership of Pluralsight, erasing Vista Equity Partners' shareholdings.

 In February 2025, Pluralsight settled a class-action lawsuit for $20 million in the U.S. District Court for the District of Utah that was originally filed by a group of public employee retirement funds investors in the U.S. District Court for the Southern District of New York in August 2019, then transferred to Utah.